 Also, the newly constructed Honiara Youth Centre, TokSpot, is set to open and host the workshops and the next round of counselling training is about to start.

 The programme aims to improve the mental health and wellbeing of young people in the Solomon Islands.
-It was designed with intensive consulation with local government and young people by Diana Paki, a Clinical Psychologist and ChildFund Technical Consultant from New Zealand, who is currently living in the Solomon Islands.
+It was designed with intensive consultation with local government and young people by Diana Paki, a Clinical Psychologist and ChildFund Technical Consultant from New Zealand, who is currently living in the Solomon Islands.

 Once TokSpot has opened, the trained counsellors will provide individual counselling, and the youth workers will run workshops with participants addressing issues including anger management, stress, healthy relationships, and wellbeing.